-Employees are exprelocation situation ntact with their supervisors during any closure or will determine the communication procedures and e cH ro es are expected to remain in contact.
-Further, es human capital guidance for emergencies (pay, • • telework, hiring authorities and other human ffort to help continue essential functions during an
+Employees are expected to remain in contact with their supervisors during any closure or relocation situation.
+The CHRO will determine the communication procedures and extent to which employees are expected to remain in contact.
+Further, CHRO communicates human capital guidance for emergencies (pay, leave, staffing, work scheduling, benefits, tele ework, hiring authorities and other human resources flexibilities) to managers in an effor t to help continue essential functions during an emergency.